 Introduction

-According to (Hart, 2018), a literature review is the selection of relevant sources to extract, analyse, critically evaluate and synthesise existing information, ideas, findings and standpoints relating to the topic, problem statements and research questions.
-The literature review covered the origins and definitions of the topic, key concepts, the strategic interactions of the concepts, and research methods (Torraco, 2005:361).
-DPSIR (Drivers, Pressures, State, Impacts and Responses) framework was used as a literature map to express relationships between ideas, arguments and concepts relating to the research.
+A literature review selects relevant sources to extract, analyse, critically evaluate and synthesise existing information, ideas, findings and standpoints relating to the topic, problem statements and research questions Hart (2018).
+The literature review covers the origins and definitions of the topic, key ideas, strategic interactions of the ideas and research methods (Torraco, 2005:361).
+The drivers, pressures, state, impacts and responses (DPSIR) framework was used as a literature map to express relationships between ideas, arguments and ideas relating to the study.

-Figure 2-1: DPSIR application is used to map the literature to express a relationship between concepts.
+Figure 2-1: Drivers, pressures, state, impact and responses application used to map relationships between ideas in literature.

-DPSIR Framework
+DPSIR framework

-Friend and Rapport (1991:71) highlighted that the Statistics Canada Office established Stress Response Environmental Statistical Reporting (STRESS) approach in 1979 for the state of environmental reporting.
-Consequently, the concept evolved and developed as the DPSIR framework by European Environment Agency (EEA) in 1995 to assess Dobris of the European environment, namely, air, water and soil (Gari et al., 2015:64; Maxim et al., 2009:12).
-The DPSIR framework is a valuable and adaptive management instrument applied to evaluate environmental problems by understanding the cause-effect relations between human development activities and their environmental and socioeconomic concerns (Gari et al., 2015:64).
-Maxim et al. (2009:12) elaborated that the causal link in the DPSIR framework starts with social and economic developments as Driving Forces (D) that exert Pressures (P) on the environment and therefore changes the State (S) of the environment.
-This leads to Impacts (I) on human health, ecosystem and biodiversity loss, environmental liability, affected valuable agricultural land and economic damage, which requires mitigation or corrective actions in the form of a Responses (R) by responsible governance to address the Driving Forces, State or Impacts (Gari et al., 2015:64; Maxim et al., 2009:12).
+Friend and Rapport (1991:71) highlighted that the Statistics Canada Office established the stress-response environmental statistical reporting approach in 1979 for the state of environmental reporting.
+Consequently, the idea evolved and developed into the DPSIR framework by the European Environment Agency in 1995 for the Dobris Assessment of the European environment (i.e., air, water and soil) (Gari et al., 2015:64; Maxim et al., 2009:12).
+The DPSIR framework is a valuable and adaptive management instrument applied to evaluate environmental problems by understanding the cause-effect relationships between human development activities and their environmental and socioeconomic concerns (Gari et al., 2015:64).
+Maxim et al. (2009:12) elaborated that the causal link in the DPSIR framework starts with social and economic developments as driving forces (D) that exert pressures (P) on the environment and change the state (S) of the environment.
+This leads to impacts (I) on human health, ecosystem and biodiversity loss, environmental liability, affected valuable agricultural land and economic damage, which require mitigation or corrective actions in the form of responses (R) by responsible governance to address the D, S or I (Gari et al., 2015:64; Maxim et al., 2009:12).

-The first literature review heading focused on the history of abandoned legacy mines as Driving forces (D) to establish the definitions of the concept, previous operations and minerals mined.
-Secondly, an overview is provided on the characteristics and risks of the selected potentially toxic elements (Arsenic, Copper, Lead, Nickel, Vanadium, Zinc, Chromium and Cobalt) which get leached as Pressures (P) from mine waste with the ability to contaminate the environment (Kabata-Pendias, 2000; Levinson, 1974).
-The research aimed at establishing the State (S) of the land contamination around selected abandoned legacy mines, therefore, a review of the guidelines for undertaking the research and assessment processes regarding the topic is provided.
-The documented sources are reviewed to highlight Impacts (I) from abandoned legacy mines within the research area to address topics on land use, ecological and biodiversity attributes, arable agricultural land and environmental liability.
-A description of how the Government Regulation GN331 from National Environmental Management: Waste Act (Act 59 of 2008) deals with norms and standards for contaminated land will be provided as part of Responses (R).
+The literature review focused on the history of abandoned legacy mines as D to establish definitions of the idea, previous operations and minerals mined.
+An overview was found on the characteristics and risks of the selected PTEs (As, Co, Cr, Cu, Ni, Pb, V and Zn) which are leached as P from mine waste with the ability to contaminate the environment (Kabata-Pendias, 2000; Levinson, 1974).
+This study establishes the S of land contamination around selected abandoned legacy mines.
+Therefore, a review of the guidelines for undertaking research and assessment processes on this topic is provided.
+Documented sources are reviewed to highlight I from abandoned legacy mines within the study area to address topics on land use, ecological and biodiversity attributes, arable agricultural land and environmental liability.
+A description of how GN.
+331 from the National Environmental Management: Waste Act (Act 59 of 2008) (NEMWA) deals with norms and standards for contaminated land is provided as part of the R.

 Drivers of potential land contamination from abandoned mines

-The world throughout different generations is subjected to persistently increasing demands for economic development that thrive on the increased consumption of raw materials (Holt, 2000:21).
-This led to various anthropogenic activities in major sectors including agriculture, mining and smelters, industrialisation, transport and textiles (Carré et al., 2017:276; Holt, 2000:21).
-These activities are directly or indirectly induced by human to influence environmental change and also known as anthropogenic process or activities (Li et al., 2019:382).
-Waste generated from anthropogenic activities releases contaminants into the environment that lead to impacts on natural resources, namely, land, water, air and ecosystem.
+The world is subject to increasing demands of economic development that thrive on the increased consumption of raw materials (Holt, 2000:21).
+This has led to various anthropogenic activities in major sectors (e.g., agriculture, mining and smelters, industrialisation, transport and textiles) (Carré et al., 2017:276; Holt, 2000:21).
+These activities are directly or indirectly induced by humans to influence environmental change and are known as anthropogenic processes or activities (Li et al., 2019:382).
+Waste generated from anthropogenic activities releases contaminants into the environment that impact natural resources (i.e., land, water, air and ecosystems).